penao7/DevOps-with-Kubernetes/README.md

 # Devops with Kubernetes

-I this course I build three different projects:
+These are application made for [Devops with Kubernetes](https://devopswithkubernetes.com) course.
+I this course I built three different projects:

 # The Main App

-Consists of Date-pod & Hash-pod and PingPong-pod & postgresql pod
+Consists of Date & Hash and PingPong & postgresql pods

-Date pod provides every 5 seconds updating Date string and saves it to a file.
+Date provides every 5 seconds updating Date string and saves it to a file.

-PingPong-pod increments counter on every GET-request and stores the value to a psql database.
+PingPong increments counter on every GET-request and stores the value to a psql database.

-Hash-pod brings all the information together from both the date file and from the database.
-Additionally it creates a new hash every time the date value changes in the file.
+Hash brings all the information together from both the date file and from the database.
+Additionally it creates a new hash every time it detects a change in the date file.

 # Todo App "The Project"